Best Gaming Chairs 2024

 Feels cheaper than regular Herman Miller chairs

-The Herman Miller x Logitech G Vantum is the first original collaboration from luxury office furniture maker Herman Miller and Logitech’s gaming division.
+The Herman Miller x Logitech G Vantum is the first original collaboration from luxury office furniture maker Herman Miller and Logitech’s gaming division (Logitech G).
 It features an “active, forward-leaning alignment,” as well as adjustable lumbar support, passively-adaptive thoracic support, and a suspension backrest for breathability.
-It originally launched with a price of $995, but that’s since been dropped to $795 — still more expensive than the average bucket-style chair, but not nearly as high as Herman Miller’s regular line of task chairs.
+It originally launched with a price of $995, and has since dropped to $895 — still more expensive than the average gaming chair, but not nearly as expensive as Herman Miller's regular line of task chairs.

 The Vantum is an excellent gaming chair, especially for PC gamers.
 It feels sturdy and well-built, despite weighing less than 40 pounds.
-It’s not quite as impressive as Herman Miller’s standard line, but it does borrow its PostureFit lumbar support from the Aeron (which might be the most iconic office chair of all time).
-It’s perfect for those who are looking for an ergonomic task chair, but it’s not necessarily the best choice if you’re looking for a typical gamer — it doesn’t really recline (and it certainly doesn’t recline flat, like many gaming chairs), and it only comes in one size.
+It borrows its PostureFit lumbar support from the Aeron (which might be the most iconic office chair of all time).
+It’s perfect for those who are looking for an ergonomic task chair, but it’s not necessarily the best choice if you’re looking for a typical gaming chair: it doesn’t really recline (and it certainly doesn’t recline flat, like many gaming chairs), and it only comes in one size.

 Read: Herman Miller x Logitech G Vantum Review